mayah/tinytoml/README.md

     ...
 }

-// For convenience way, you can use get() when you're sure that the value exists.
+// For convenience way, you can use get() when you're sure that the value exists and you know the value type.
 // If type error occurred, std::runtime_error is raised. toml::Value v = ...;
 cout << v.get<string>("foo.bar") << endl;

+// If you need to check value existence or type, you should use find().
 ```

 ## How to test